UBICenter/child-allowance/jb/research.md

 The change in food consumption as a percentage of the total transfer was high across most interventions.
 For example, a 2018 World Bank meta-analysis found that the cash transfer elasticity of food consumption was high across Zambia's CGP (110%\*\*), Malawi's SCTP (148%\*\*), and Kenya's CT-OVC (60%\*\*).
-On the other hand, some transfers---most often smaller or irregular transfers, such as the Ghana LEAP and Lesotho CGP---had no impact on food consumption.
+On the other hand, some transfers--- most often smaller or irregular transfers--- had no impact on food consumption.
 Across all of the meta-analysis subjects, for each dollar transferred, average household food consumption increased by 36 cents\*\* {cite}`World_Bank_meta` .

 This increase in household food consumption is reflected in more concrete measures of nutritional outcomes for recipient households.